 I have a strong affinity for Almond Extract.
 If I had to choose an extract to live out my existence as, it would be almond.
 I am considering bathing in it or possibly putting some in a vial that I can wear around my neck so I can smell it whenever I like.
 So, it goes without saying that I also have a strong affinity for anything containing Almond Extract.
 This comes from being blessed with Kringler each Christmas morn, made by mother and also blessed with the wonderful and beyond compare Almond Extract.
 Apparently, I love Almond Extract so much that I am willing to give my favorite flavor its very own photo shoot.
-You see, it has even been awarded Royalty, Cupid Arrow and Blue Ribbon accolades.
+You see, it has even been awarded Royalty, Cupid Arrow and Blue Ribbon accolades as indicated by photo above.

 I printed off this recipe last September for Almond Cranberry Scones.
 I know this because the date is listed at the bottom of the paper.
 I just had to wait patiently for my heavy cream and cranberry stars to align.
 You see, I don’t always have heavy cream in the house.
 My waistline considers this a very good thing.
 The few times I found myself with heavy cream…alas, no dried cranberries.